Articles About Seasons (46)

 March Equinox Facts

-On Friday, March 20, 2020, day and night are of almost equal duration in most time zones in the world.
+On March 20, 2023, day and night were of almost equal duration in most time zones in the world.

 September: Harvest or Corn Moon